Personal financial planning—tips on setting yourself up for the future

 The earlier you start saving, the more you can take advantage of the compound interest that comes with many pension-specific savings accounts.
 Compound interest occurs when the interest that your savings has amassed begins to earn interest itself.

-Given the current global crisis, we understand that you may be worried about your financial security.
+Most of us have have times when we worry about our financial security.
 N26 is here to support you, helping you simplify your finances and letting you plan ahead in the best way possible.
 Spaces is a feature that comes in handy in these situations, allowing you to stash away your pennies for another day, as well as keep a watchful eye over your budget in the present.
 Check out our budgeting features list for more information.